 - Length of the notice period

 Let’s compare the United States to Thailand for purposes of termination and severance pay.

 In the United States, employers are not required to offer employees severance payment for terminations.
 US employers are also not required to give employees notice of termination.
 Employees are not required to notify employers of resignations.

 In Thailand, employers must provide 60 days’ notice to the employee prior to the termination.
 If employers fail to provide 60 days’ notice, employers are required to pay severance equal to the 60 day period.
 An employee who has worked for at least 6 months, but for less than one year shall be paid severance pay for not less than 30 days.
 An employee who has worked continuously for at least one year but less than three years shall be paid severance pay for not less than 90 days at the most recent rate of basic pay.
 An employee who has worked continuously for at least three years but less than six years shall be severance basic pay for not less than 180 days at the most recent rate of basic pay.
 An employee who has worked continuously for at least six years but less than 10 years shall be paid severance pay for not less than 240 days at the most recent rate of basic pay.
 An employee who has worked for more than 10 years consecutively shall be paid severance pay for not less than 300 days at the most recent rate of basic pay.

 Let’s compare the United States to Spain for purposes of bonus payments.

 In Spain, employers are legally required to pay their employees two bonus payments per year.
-Employees annual pay is divided into 14 installments; the two additional installments are payable in July and December.
+Employees annual pay is divided into 14 instalments; the two additional instalments are payable in July and December.
 These payments are referred to as 13th and 14th month salary payments.
 For example, if an employee typically earns $1,000 per month, in July and December, they will earn $2,000 per month.